wandb/terraform-aws-wandb/README.md

 ### 6.x -> 7.x

-`v7` changes how the module references storage from using terraform's `count` to always creating a "defaultBucket" which can be overidden latter or but providing some initial bucket.
+`v7` changes how the module references storage from using terraform's `count` to always creating a "defaultBucket" which can be overridden later or by providing some initial bucket.

 We are considering this a major change because of the terraform `moved` block which migrates the resource.
 After moving to a `v7` applying an earlier version of the module may result in terraform deleting your bucket.